How does it work?

 Certificate IV Aviation – Sample Timetable

 - Aircraft availability (helicopters goes through regular maintenance cycles.
 Every effort is made to minimise the impact of maintenance on flight training, however, there may be unforseen repairs, parts recalls or other events which may impact aircraft availability)

 - Your choice of aircraft, total flight hours, electives and options, e.g. endorsements

 - Study Breaks.
-You can takes breaks during your flight raining, as long as the Head of School has given his approval, and your flight training is progressing on or ahead of schedule
+You can take breaks during your flight training, as long as the Head of Training Operations has given approval, and your flight training is progressing on or ahead of schedule

 - Trial Exams On completion of the commercial helicopter theory subjects, students will complete several trial exams.
 These are practice exams allowing student to become familiar with the style of questions presented in final exams.

 - Written assessments The student completes a written assessment answering a range of different questions about a subject.
 They are an instruction tool to assess a student’s understanding of a subject.
 They are used to assess whether a student has the knowledge and understanding required to progress onto the next stage of flying.